markdewing/next_steps_in_programming/programming_by_transformations.md

 ### Related Projects: Expressions of Change
 The [Expressions of Change](https://www.expressionsofchange.org/) site describes a sabbatical project by Klaas van Schelven with similar ideas, but with more theoretical grounding.
 The post on [applying version control to itself](https://www.expressionsofchange.org/self-applicability/) arrives at a similar point as the 2D version control idea above.
 The project explores building a language where changes are primitive building blocks.
 The language is simple and based on S-expressions in order to focus on the formal aspects of program change and construction.
 The project also has a structured editor for creating and viewing the changes.

+### Related Projects: Layers
+Kartik Agaram has a similar idea by building programs in layers.
+See the post ["A new way to organize programs"](http://akkartik.name/post/wart-layers).
+The technique seems to extend pretty cleanly from literate programming (the tool to do the replacements is called 'tangle').
+It uses textual diffs to describe the changes, which surprised me at how far it could go.
+The change locations are described via matching of lines (usually in comments).
+As an application and an example, the [Mu project](https://github.com/akkartik/mu) uses layers to build a simplified X86 assembly language and virtual machine to create a more comprehensible computing system.

 ### Example